 At the end of the walk around Hobart, we returned to Salamanca.
 We did some cheese tasting at A Common Ground, and then took a seat at Smolt for a delicious warm salad with potatoes, beans, cauliflower, pine nuts and a really yummy dressing.
 A final coffee, and we were set to go home… to lay on the couch with our jeans undone!
 This is one gourmet food tour that delivers on the promise of a journey of indulgent discovery and is well worth the ticket price.

-Gavin and Tania were guests of Mary McNeill on the Gourmania Food Tours Hobart City Tour.
-Tours run 9.30am–1.30pm, Mondays, Thursdays and Fridays (except public holidays).
+Think Tasmania toured as guests of Mary McNeill on the Gourmania Food Tours Hobart City Tour.
+At the time of publishing, tours operate 9:30am – 1:30pm Mondays, Thursdays and Fridays (except public holidays).
 Other weekdays by arrangement and pending availability.
-The City Tour costs $120 per person (at the time of writing) all inclusive.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!